IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

     Arbitrary parameters to pass.
 Must be a JSON object

+  resource_name (False, str, None)
+    The name of the resource

+  resource_crn (False, str, None)
+    The crn of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

   name (True, str, None)
     (Required for new resource) A name for the resource instance

+  guid (False, str, None)
+    Unique identifier of resource instance

+  resource_group_id (False, str, None)
+    The resource group id

+  resource_status (False, str, None)
+    The status of the resource

+  status (False, str, None)
+    Status of resource instance

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  service (False, str, None)
+    The name of the Cloud Internet Services offering

+  tags (False, list, None)
+    None

   plan (True, str, None)